anshikas14/Myntra_2024_TechRizz/Backend/README.md

 # Garderoba-backend

 This is the backend code base for our final project at DCI.
-Garderoba is a react-native-mobile App.
+PocketCloset is a react-native-mobile App.
-The code-base has been built in a duration of 1 & a half months using Express, MongoDB, Axios, JWT & Bcrypt.
+.

 To start the project, type `npm install` in your terminal and create the env file from the env.example.